fcambus/jsemu/README.md

 A list of emulators written in the JavaScript programming language.

 This list started as a compilation of JavaScript emulators posted to Echo JS over the years.
-If you know about any missing emulators, please consider adding them to the collection : the source for this page is available on [GitHub](https://github.com/fcambus/jsemu).
+If you know about any missing emulators, please consider adding them to the collection: the source for this page is available on [GitHub](https://github.com/fcambus/jsemu).
 Thank you in advance.

 Lastly, if you are into JavaScript, you might enjoy [Echo JS](http://www.echojs.com/).